kivancozogul/dsa210-project/README.md

 ### Datasets

-The datas will be collected from NBA API Library.
+The datas will be collected from NBA API Library and basketballreference.com.

 In the project the collected datas will be: